mahaloz/mahaloz.re/_posts/2025-01-29-dec-progress-24.md

 These works open the door for continued development and publication in decompilation research.

 ## Trend 2: AIxDecompilation is Here to Stay
-If you've ever talked to me in person, you'd know that I'm a big disbeliever of AI replacing decompilers any time soon.
+If you've ever talked to me in person, you'd know that I'm a disbeliever of AI replacing decompilers any time soon.
 However, 2024 research has made it clear that AI has a real place in improving _specific_ tasks in decompilation.
-There were four works utilizing AI in 2024, working on symbol prediction, type prediction, and overall code simplification.
+There were **four works utilizing AI in 2024**, working on symbol prediction, type prediction, and overall code simplification.

 LLMs made their debut in decompilation in two works: [DeGPT](https://www.ndss-symposium.org/wp-content/uploads/2024-401-paper.pdf) and [ReSym](https://www.cs.purdue.edu/homes/lintan/publications/resym-ccs24.pdf).
 Both utilized LLMs to recover variable names, structures, types, and, in the case of DeGPT, code simplification (though very limited).